Skip to main content

 1. Different prompts catch different things

 A single-agent reviewer with one prompt can ask the model to “look for security issues, performance issues, architectural violations, and naming problems.”
 The model attends to roughly one of those at a time and trades off depth.
 Sigilix’s specialists each have a focused prompt.
-Warden is asked only about security.
-Its prompt is 600 words of OWASP-relevant patterns, secret-leak heuristics, and authentication boundary rules.
-The model running Warden’s prompt finds more security issues than the same model running a generalist prompt — by a wide margin.
+Argus is asked only about security.
+Its prompt is dense with OWASP-relevant patterns, secret-leak heuristics, and authentication boundary rules.
+The model running Argus’s prompt finds more security issues than the same model running a generalist prompt — by a wide margin.

 2. Different models suit different roles